-What’s really holding back most home inspectors from producing the report on site is a mindset issue.
+What's really holding back most of the home inspectors from producing the report on site is a mindset issue.
 You have to believe in yourself.
 You have to know that you have done a quality inspection and that you have input your findings correctly.
 When you change your mindset about this you will be able to change your life for the better.
-Wouldn’t it be nice to come home and just go fishing or play golf or whatever it is you enjoy most?
+Wouldn't it be nice to come home and just go fishing or play golf or whatever it is you enjoy most?

 1. Manage client expectations.
 Don't let clients or agents pull you all over the house looking at this or that issue.
 Let them know that you inspect using a routine and if you get out of that routine you might miss something.
 They'll understand that concept and you know they want you to catch everything.

 4. Manage your time religiously during the inspection.
 Set yourself a time goal to have the outside of the home inspected and your inspection findings input into your computer.
 Then do the same thing for the first floor, second floor, and basement or crawlspace.
-By setting yourself time goals and paying close attention to them you will see that you can actually inspect more quickly without any loss of quality.
+By setting yourself time goals and paying close attention to them, you will see that you can actually inspect more quickly without any loss of quality.